Santiago2607/Final_Project_Columbia/README.md

 - Train/fit the training data to the model.
 - Use the model for predictions and transformations.

+### Description of preliminary data preprocessing

+### Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

+### Description of how data was split into training and testing sets

+### Model choice, including limitations and benefits

 #### Description of the Deep Machine Learning model.

 We are trying to make it possible for the readers to easily understand our data by using the deep learning model, .
 In this case, we first deleted some columns such as Type of Loan, Annual Income, Customer ID, Occupation, and more.